 LITERALLY SWISS is an exciting new concept showcasing, quite literally, some of the best writing in English, and featuring some of the best Swiss and British writers with Literary Swiss Links.

-LITERALLY SWISS is supported by Pro Helvetia Zurich and the Embassy of Switzerland in the UK.
+LITERALLY SWISS is ELNet’s collaboration with Pro Helvetia, the Swiss Arts Council and the Embassy of Switzerland in the UK.

 Introduction by ROSIE GOLDSMITH